 The Sense of Place Approach

-Find personal stories of connection that help people and places thrive.
+Personal stories of connection help people and places thrive.

 In a time when many people live disconnected from their communities and the nature, culture, and history that surround them, this work offers a door into connection, meaning, and well-being through a sense of place lens.

-Finding personal connections to places helps us reconnect with ourselves, one another, and what matters.
+Finding personal connections to place helps us reconnect with ourselves, one another, and what matters.

 This approach has been honed through more than two decades of in-the-field experience working with parks, museums, historic sites, communities, and individuals across the country.
 It is also informed by my own experience finding sense of place stories throughout my life, including my work as a songwriter, conservation advocate, interpretive trainer, and writing mentor.